Edinburgh Vacation Rentals, Tourist Attractions & Landmarks

 Find an apartment in Edinburgh

-Edinburgh is well known for its vibrant history, cultural traditions & world class tourist attractions.
+Edinburgh is well known for its vibrant history, cultural traditions, world class tourist attractions, landmarks and of course vacation rentals.
 Indeed, Edinburgh has been awarded UNESCO World Heritage status twice over.

-From the cobbled and narrow streets of the medieval old town (the area where you will find The Royal Mile, Grassmarket and Edinburgh Castle) to the grandure of the Georgian New Town , the architecture of Edinburgh illustrates how the passage of time has affected the appearance of the city.
+From the cobbled and narrow streets of the medieval Old Town, where you will find the Royal Mile, Grassmarket, and Edinburgh Castle, to the grandeur of the Georgian New Town, the architecture of Edinburgh illustrates how the passage of time has affected the appearance of the city.

 In the second half of the 18th century, Edinburgh was the centre of The Enlightenment and was home to a large number of eminent thinkers and scientists, including David Hume, James Watt and Adam Smith from nearby Fife.

-The home of literary greats such as Robert Louis Stevenson and Sir Walter Scott, Edinburgh continues to inspire the modern day writer.
-For example, Iain Rankin and Alexander Mcall Smith use Edinburgh as the backdrop for much of their work.
+The home of literary greats such as Robert Louis Stevenson and Sir Walter Scott, Edinburgh continues to inspire the modern-day writer.
+For example, Ian Rankin and Alexander Mcall Smith use Edinburgh as the backdrop for much of their work.
 Readers will delight in their descriptions of famous Edinburgh landmarks and streets!

 On the political front, Edinburgh held parliament until 1707 which saw the Act of Union, in which Scotland and England joined together politically.
 Power moved from Edinburgh's old parliament to London's Westminster.

-However, very recently in 2002 Scotland formed a devolved Parliament and now has control of most domestic issues.
-Today, the parliament sits in the distinctive new parliament building next to Holyrood Palace.
+However, in 1997, Scotland voted to form a devolved Parliament and now has control of most domestic issues.
+Today parliament now sits in the distinctive new landmark building at the bottom of the Royal Mile.